hathibelagal-dev/instantpolyglot/docs/eng/Welsh.md

-Here's a 4000-word text about Welsh, similar in style and structure to the one provided about Polish:

 # Welsh

 Welsh (Cymraeg) is a Celtic language spoken by approximately 880,000 people, primarily in Wales, a country that is part of the United Kingdom.
 It belongs to the Brythonic branch of the Celtic languages, closely related to Cornish and Breton.
 Welsh has a rich history dating back to the 6th century and has experienced a revival in recent decades, with increasing numbers of speakers and a strong presence in education and media.